diesttro/listicle/README.md

 ## Tests

-At the moment there are only unitary tests.
+Some functionalities are covered by tests.

 ```bash
 npm run test